 – This is your flexible day.
 You can use it for whatever you want.
 Catching up with paperwork.
 Cleaning and organizing your office.
 Having lunch with friends or family.
 Working on your marketing ideas.
 I recommend that you make Fridays your Easy Day.
 Don’t schedule client meetings on your Easy Day.
 Keep it open and flexible.
 I like my clients to take long weekends using their Easy Days once they have developed a productive routine.

-You should have activities around these types of actions scheduled into your week:
+Create activities around these types of actions & schedule into your week: